llMBQll/OmniLED/omni-led-applications/media/README.md

 ## Reporting mode

+> On Linux with MPRIS, there is no concept of a “currently focused” media source.
+As a result, only individual
+> updates are sent.
+Setting the mode to “Both” behaves the same as “Individual”, while setting it to “Focused”
+> results in no events being sent.

 ### Individual

 Send separate events for each currently playing application.
 Each application will have its own event name as